Traur/rabbitmq-ssl-example/README.md

 and the used server configuration file.

 The functionality is explained via in-line comments rather than writing a big article here.
 Even the configuration files are commented properly.

-git

 # Troubleshooting
 Make sure
-- to check the rabbitmq-server logfiles under /var/log/rabbitmq/.
+- to check the rabbitmq-server logfiles under `/var/log/rabbitmq/` on the server.
-- to define the connection details like HOST, PORT, USERNAME, PASSWORD correctly
+- to define the connection details like `HOST, PORT, USERNAME, PASSWORD` correctly
 - to create valid certificates and CA and provide them in the right format[1]
 - to check paths permissions (must be readable by the rabbitmq user)

+[1] To create a certificate authority on your own, check https://wiki.ubuntuusers.de/CA/ (German), https://workaround.org/certificate-authority/ (English) or the docs directly under https://www.openssl.org/docs/man1.0.1/apps/CA.pl.html